6 Most Popular Root Canal FAQs & Dental Crowns Encinitas

 What Are the Signs I Might Need a Root Canal?

-A root canal is one of the final treatments that dentists use to prevent tooth loss and extraction.
+It is one of the final treatments that dentists use to prevent tooth loss and extraction.
 If veneers, Dental crowns, fillings, and other restorative dental procedures fail to restore the health of your tooth, a root canal in Encinitas, CA may be the best option.
 Especially if you’re experiencing any of the following symptoms!

 1. Excessive Sensitivity to Hot or Cold